MaulikxLakhani/SSHScout/README.md

-# CVE-2024-6387_Check
+# SSHScout - SSH Banner Grabber

 ## 📜 Description

-CVE-2024-6387_Check is a lightweight, efficient tool designed to identify servers running vulnerable versions of OpenSSH, specifically targeting the recently discovered `regreSSHion` vulnerability (CVE-2024-6387).
-This script facilitates rapid scanning of multiple IP addresses, domain names, and CIDR network ranges to detect potential vulnerabilities and ensure your infrastructure is secure.
+SSHScout is a lightweight, efficient tool designed to identify servers running SSH.
+Designed to be your go-to tool for SSH banner grabbing, combining speed, accuracy, and ease of use.
+This script facilitates rapid scanning of multiple IP addresses, domain names, and CIDR network ranges to detect SSH server version and banner.
+Whether you're managing a large network or conducting a targeted security audit, SSHPeek provides the critical information you need to keep your systems secure and up-to-date.

 ## 🌟 Features